Another planet: Wellbrock romps to win in swimming marathon

 “My goggles were completely snapped off and I couldn’t see a thing,” Pardoe said.
 “I didn’t realize how bad it was.
 It was all blurry in my eye.”

-Wellbrock pulled away on the final lap to win by 25.3 seconds, finishing in 1 hour, 48 minutes, 33.7 seconds.
-It was by far the largest margin of victory in the history of Olympic marathon swimming, which was added to the program at the 2008 Beijing Games.
+Wellbrock, the reigning world champion, finished in 1 hour, 48 minutes, 33.7 seconds.
+It was easily the largest margin of victory in the Olympic marathon swimming, which was added to the program at the 2008 Beijing Games.

-Wellbrock also won a bronze in the 1,500-meter freestyle on the last day of swimming at the pool.

-Rasovsky finished in 1:48.59.0, while Gregorio Paltrinieri of Italy picked up the bronze in 1:49.01.1.
-Paltrinieri was silver medalist in the 800 freestyle at the pool, completing a remarkable comeback from a bout with mononucleosis shortly before the games.
+Rasovsky finished in 1:48.59.0, just ahead of Paltrinieri at 1:49.01.1.
+The Italian had no complaints after bouncing back from a bout with mononucleosis shortly before the games.

-Wellbrock and Paltrinieri became the second and third swimmers to win both pool and open water medals at the Olympics, following Ous Mellouli of Tunisia.

 Defending Olympic marathon champion Ferry Weertman of the Netherlands finished seventh, while American Jordan Wilimovsky was 10th.